Is Your Dog Professional Qualified?

 So, if professional qualifications and experience are important to you when you select your dog professional, next time you see pet sitters, dog walkers, groomers, and trainers with impressive websites stating they are professional, hold qualifications and / or are accredited please read what is being said carefully.
 Make sure the accreditation of the qualification is independent.
 If somebody says they have qualified in something, what was the qualification?
 Just because a course has been attended does not make it a qualification.
 I have seen a groomer advertising qualifications but when I investigated, they had attended a two weeks course, not gained a qualification at all.
 Furthermore, they had not worked as a groomer previously anywhere else so had no practical experience at all.
 Very worrying.

-If you are looking for a dog behaviourist look for a CAB (Clinical Animal Behaviourist) or AAB (Accredited Animal Behaviourist) for more serious behaviour problems such as aggression.
+If you are looking for a dog behaviourist look on the ABTC website for a CAB (Clinical Animal Behaviourist) or AAB (Accredited Animal Behaviourist) for more serious behaviour problems such as aggression.

 If you are looking for a behaviourist that can help with less serious behaviour problems, or provide on going training support after seeing a CAB, or AAB look for ABT (Animal Behaviour Technician).